Pre-Veterinary, Animal Science and STEM Internships

 Their lifesaving mission envisions a community that promotes turning compassion into action for dogs and cats by adopting healthy animals into loving homes, promoting the human-animal bond through outreach, education and advocacy, spaying and neutering to end the suffering of over-population and to improve public health, and the humane and compassionate treatment of all animals.

 The ACS Intern Program is designed to give students the experience in all facets of shelter and sanctuary management.
 It provides opportunities to develop skills in a variety of areas involved in animal care.

-Interns are given the opportunity to work with 200-300 cats and over 35 dogs to provide quality care, enrichment and socialization in a facility designed for optimum animal health and well-being.
+Interns are given the opportunity to work with hundreds of cats and dogs to provide quality care, enrichment and socialization in a facility designed for optimum animal health and well-being.

-The program consists of a 12-week rotation through their cattery, canine care, low cost spay/neuter and wellness clinic (working with their vet team), and the adoption office to experience all aspects of the sanctuary.
+The program consists of a 12-week rotation through their cattery, canine care, low cost spay/neuter and wellness clinic (working with their vet team), and the adoption/administrative office to experience all aspects of the sanctuary.
 Students get education on the non-profit model and board governance.
-Students are also part of their Alternative Housing program in which they foster and train shelter dogs who require behavioral modification training (BMT) to increase their adoptability.
-This program has been very successful in decreasing a dog’s length of stay.
-During the time with the interns, the dog’s stress level decreases living in a homelike atmosphere while their BMT increases.
+Students are also part of our Alternative Housing program in which they foster and train shelter dogs or cats who require behavioral modification training to increase their adoptability.

 Here is an overview of Kayla’s recent internship experience: